Retinol

-Retinol, also called vitamin A_{1}, is a fat-soluble vitamin in the vitamin A family that is found in food and used as a dietary supplement.
-Retinol or other forms of vitamin A are needed for vision, cellular development, maintenance of skin and mucous membranes, immune function and reproductive development.
+Retinol is a hydrolytic metabolite of retinyl esters belonging to the group of vitamin A_{1} as an alcohol form.
+Retinol or other forms of vitamin A are fat-soluble vitamins that are found in food and used as a dietary supplement.
+Either of them is needed for vision, cellular development, maintenance of skin and mucous membranes, immune function and reproductive development.
 Dietary sources include fish, dairy products, and meat.

+The term vitamin A may refer to several related fat-soluble retinoids.
+Retinol is the alcohol form of vitamin A; retinal and retinoic acid are metabolites of retinol; and retinyl esters, such as retinyl palmitate and retinyl acetate, are forms used in storage and in some dietary supplements.
+In European Union cosmetics regulation, the INCI names Retinol, Retinyl Acetate, and Retinyl Palmitate are described as substances collectively known as vitamin A.

 As a supplement it is used to treat and prevent vitamin A deficiency, especially that which results in xerophthalmia.
 It is taken by mouth or by injection into a muscle.
-As an ingredient in skin-care products, it is used to reduce wrinkles and other effects of skin aging.
+As an ingredient in skin-care products, it is used topically (externally) to reduce wrinkles and other effects of skin aging.

 Retinol at normal doses is well tolerated.
 High doses may cause enlargement of the liver, dry skin, and hypervitaminosis A. High doses during pregnancy may harm the fetus.
 The body converts retinol to retinal and retinoic acid, through which it acts.

 Retinol was discovered in 1909, isolated in 1931, and first made in 1947.
 It is on the World Health Organization's List of Essential Medicines.
-Retinol is available as a generic medication and over the counter.
+Retinol is available as a generic medication and is also used in over-the-counter cosmetic products.
 In 2021, vitamin A was the 298th most commonly prescribed medication in the United States, with more than 500,000 prescriptions.